Zinfandel (Primitivo)

 White Zinfandel

 White Zinfandel is a kind of rosé.
-Expect sweetness and aromas of bright red fruits, strawberry, raspberry, cherry, and rich citrus.
+It is sweet and has aromas of bright red fruits, such as strawberries, raspberries, cherries, and rich citrus.

-Whether you love it, or love to hate it, White Zinfandel isn’t going away any time soon (it may have helped save all the old Zinfandel vines we have today!).
+Whether you love or hate it, White Zinfandel isn’t going away any time soon (it may have helped save all the old Zinfandel vines we have today!).

 However, when the winemaker tasted it, he found the bitterness in the wine had “disappeared” with the residual sugar.
 Better yet, customers loved it!